chombo-discharge/chombo-discharge/doc/sphinx/source/GettingStarted.rst

 In `Chombo`,the system information is supplied through a file known as Make.defs.local, which resides in the `Chombo` library itself.
 This file contains a number of build settings, such as dimension, compilers, paths to HDF5 and so on.
 The configuration file is /lib/mk/Make.defs.local in your `Chombo` folder.
 The build parameters can also be controlled through the command line.

-Here are the configuration variables that have been used used on the ``fram`` supercomputer
+Here are the configuration variables that have been used used on the `fram <https://www.top500.org/system/179072>`_ supercomputer

 .. code-block:: c++

 		DIM           = 3
 		DEBUG         = FALSE
-		OPT           = TRUE
+		OPT           = HIGH
 		#PRECISION     =
 		#PROFILE       =
 		CXX            = icpc